Contents

 - ideally two times faster than their predecessors (MKT-View III / IV),

-if one semiconductor manufacturer's "advertised" 480 MHz core clock become reality;
+if the semiconductor manufacturer's "advertised" 480 MHz core clock become reality;

 or three times faster than MKT-View III / IV, if another manufacturer's